styleguidist/site/Readme.md

 ## License

-You can use the code (HTML/JS) of this site, but you *can’t* use the design, Stylus/CSS, images and content.
+You can use the code (HTML/JS) of this site, but you *can’t* use the design, CSS, images and content.